Longyichen/Alpaca-family-library/README.md

-## Alpaca model fine-tuned for application
+## Models fine-tuned for application

 A series of fine-tuned models derived from the Alpaca model.
 Some of them have publicly available weights, are fine-tuned for specific domains, and have better performance.
 These types of models are still being continuously developed.